 One of his first actions in 441 was to bless the missionary efforts of St. Patrick and to ordain him as Bishop of Ireland.

 Just one year later (452), Attila and the Huns were threatening outside the walls of Rome.
-The legends surrounding this event are innumerable, but Pope Leo met Attila, who decided to call off the invasion!
-Later when Gaiseric the Vandal invaded Rome in 455, Leo influenced him to spare the destruction of Rome.
+Pope Leo met Attila, who decided to call off the invasion!
+1, 4, 16, 20-23

-The practice of leaving the ambitions of daily life and retreating to the solitude of the desert was seen throughout Palestine, Syria, and Egypt, St. John the Baptist (Mark 1:4) an early example.
+The practice of leaving the ambitions of daily life and retreating to peaceful solitude was seen as early as Elijah on Mount Carmel in Haifa, Israel (First Kings 17) and John the Baptist (Mark 1:4) in the Judean desert.

 The father of Christian monasticism was St. Antony of the Desert (251-356), the first of the Desert Fathers.
 Antony of Egypt took to heart the words of Christ to the rich young man, " Go sell what you have and give to the poor, and you will have treasure in heaven" (Matthew 19:21).
 He headed across the Nile to a mountain near Pispir to live a life of solitude, prayer, and poverty .
 Soon many gathered around him to imitate his life, living as hermits in nearby caves in the mountain, and in 305 he emerged from solitude to teach his followers the way of the ascetic.
 He then moved further into the desert by Mount Kolzim near the Red Sea, where a second group of hermits gathered and later formed a monastery.
 He lived there for 45 years until his death in 356.